The hidden costs of sales and use tax compliance

 Automating sales tax saved considerable time over manual processes.
 A recent survey of Avalara customers found that nearly 40% now spend less than one hour on sales tax related activities monthly since using AvaTax.
 Prior to automation, the majority (87%) of these same companies were spending twice to more than 20 times as much time preparing and filing tax returns.
 Customers also reported substantially reduced risk as a result of automation, with far fewer errors, rate or change oversights and audit penalties.

-Get real (time) when it comes to risk
+Get real (time) when it comes to tax compliance risk

 A disputed charge here or there and a late payment or two may not seem like a big deal, but they add up.
 Why risk it?
 New cloud-hosted software solutions have made managing transactional activities in your accounting, ERP or ecommerce system more accessible and affordable.
 Most integrations are simple and easy to set up and pricing is based on usage, so you can right-size the subscription to fit your needs.